Charlotte likes pretty things, and she loves the beach, sushi, coffee and seashells.

-When selenium (200 micrograms per gram) was combined with 400 IU of Vitamin E, it was reported in this study that there was a great increase in "male reproductive fluid" motility, "male reproductive fluid" morphology or both.
+When selenium (200 micrograms per gram) was combined with 400 IU of Vitamin E, it was reported in this study that there was a great increase in "male reproductive fluid" motility, "male reproductive fluid" morphology, or both.
 It was also reported that spontaneous pregnancies increased by almost eleven percent.
-(Morphology refers to formations and shapes, which are important for function and motility, which is in reference to movement of the swimmers.)
+(Morphology refers to formations and shapes, which are important for function and motility, which is in reference to the movement of the swimmers.)

 Selenium and Women

-According to this study, in cattle, it was seen that selenium shows a decreased rate of fertility and placenta retention.
+According to one study, in cattle, it was seen that selenium shows a decreased rate of fertility and placenta retention.
 Increased fertility occurs because the chances of the embryo dying within the first thirty days of a woman being pregnant significantly lessen.

 Brazil Nuts Overdose

 Eating too many Brazil nuts can cause a symptom known as selenosis.
 As mentioned earlier, this is when one ingests too much selenium.
 One can experience hair loss, tiredness, irritability, metallic taste, and breath that has a garlic smell.
 A person can die if they eat about one hundred and forty Brazil nuts, and this would introduce ten grams of selenium in an individual.
 All it would take to kill a human is five milligrams of selenium per day.

 How Much Selenium Should You Eat in One Day?

 A woman trying to conceive, or a man trying to increase his quality and motility of sperm, can safely eat four hundred micrograms, which may limit a person to one to three Brazil nuts in one day.
 Please pay attention to the difference between micrograms and milligrams.

 Also, pay attention to the bag's label.
 How much selenium does a serving of Brazil nuts provide?
 Too much of a good thing can definitely be bad, so the recommended amount is fifty-five micrograms a day, and the absolute maximum is four hundred micrograms per day.